12rcu/GvS/README.md

 Main is within `Test.java`, this file also declares an inflated calculation time to demonstrate that multiple workers can work at the same time.

+## Exercise 3

+## Exercise 4

+This exercise is solved with kotlin.

+The Main is in the `ChatServer.kt`.
+It creates 2 coroutines for the clients for a busy wait for the msg's.